 The talk was part promo, part activism, part brag.
-Yeezy patted himself on the back for the staging of his contentious "Famous" visuals, called out both Taylor Swift and ex Amber Rose.
+Yeezy patted himself on the back for the staging of his contentious "Famous" visuals, and called out Taylor Swift and his ex Amber Rose.
 He said his wife was a G, praised Beyoncé, shed light on violent crime in Chicago, yelled the word "bro" a lot, and saluted his idols -- including himself.
 "My role models are artists, merchants," he said.
 "There’s less than 10 I can name in history: Truman, Ford, Hughes, Disney, Jobs, West."

-Kanye's new video comes a little over a week after the opening of his Life of Pablo-centric pop-up shops.
+Kanye's new video comes a little over a week after the opening of his Life of Pablo pop-up shops.
 Twenty-one of the stores, promoting his February album and latest fashion items, had opened across the globe.
 His "Saint Pablo" tour, celebrating the same record, kicked off last week in Indianapolis (full schedule here).
 He next flies to Toronto.

 Watch "Fade," in all its Flashdance-inspired glory, on Tidal.
 It's like a Snapchat filter come to life.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.